-- B. Throughout the forecast period, allow for an increase or decrease in lapse rates of 5%, depending on which alternative produces the most adverse results, by product. - C. Throughout the forecast period, (and commencing immediately after the valuation date) allow for: - interest rates to be set to 85% of the rates projected in the base scenario; and - equity and real estate market values fall by 25% in the first year, and thereafter grow at the same rate as the base scenario.
+- 15% deterioration in morbidity rates; - 15% increase in incidence rates for disability, accident and sickness; and - 15% improvement in mortality for annuity business. - B. Throughout the forecast period, allow for an increase or decrease in lapse rates of 5%, depending on which alternative produces the most adverse results, by product. - C. Throughout the forecast period, (and commencing immediately after the valuation date) allow for: - interest rates to be set to 85% of the rates projected in the base scenario; and - equity and real estate market values fall by 25% in the first year, and thereafter grow at the same rate as the base scenario.

-Any fixed-income assets, such as bond and mortgage, must be re-valued to reflect consequent changes in values as appropriate under the Insurer's accounting policy.
-If the liabilities' valuation interest rates are changed then this needs to be stated.
+Any fixed-income assets, such as bond and mortgage, should be re-valued to reflect consequent changes in values as appropriate under the Insurerøs accounting policy.
+If the liabilitiesø valuation interest rates are changed then this needs to be stated.